 - Your total earnings cannot exceed your award amount.
 There is no guarantee that you will earn your full FWS/ISEP award amount.

 - Earnings are usually limited to 20 hours per week.

 - To earn funds during the fall and spring terms, you must remain enrolled for at least 6 credits per term.

 - You do not have to take summer classes to work during the summer as long as you are registered for the following fall term.

-- Your FWS/ISEP award amount represents your maximum authorized earnings for the 2014-2015 award period (7/1/2014 to 6/30/2015).
+- Your FWS/ISEP award amount represents your maximum authorized earnings for current academic year (July 1st through June 30th).
 Your actual earnings will depend exclusively on your hourly wage and the number of hours you work each week.

-- Once we reach our hiring limits, we will not be able to hire any more students.
+- Apply early!
+Once we reach our hiring limits, we will not be able to hire any more students.
 (All existing student employees will continue to work and earn.)